tytydraco/yessleep/out/Camping_Support_Group_.md

 Mark: “Shit!
 No this is so bad.”
 Mark runs to Daniel and gets him up on his feet.
 The GoPro now seeing the tall man up-close.
 He looks down at Mark as Mia can be heard gasping for air and kicking around.

-Mia: “I’m so sorry Mia.”
+Mark: “I’m so sorry Mia.”
 Getting Daniel up and helping him move.

 Daniel: “We...can’t leave...her.”
 He coughs.
 Mark takes a few looks back to the tall man just watching them leave.
 Tank top now having blood on it and Mia dead at his feet.